 Our graduates are among the world’s most sought-after employees – we are ranked first in Australia and fourth in the world for graduate employability.**

 "The Master of Pharmacy offered me the opportunity to expand on what I learnt in my undergraduate science degree.
-I enjoyed many aspects of the Master of Pharmacy, including being able to complete a postgraduate degree in two years and being in a small cohort of students.”
+I enjoyed being able to graduate in two years and being in a small cohort of students.”

 Salaries for health professionals are generally well above the median weekly earnings across Australia.^